lemonade-sdk/playable-data/data/README.md

   - `# REMIX: brief description` - A minimal prompt describing the remix
 - For base/variant/oneshot scripts: One single-line comment at the top:
   - `# CREATE: brief description` - A minimal prompt describing the game to create
+- For bug/fix pairs in the `bugs` subdirectory:
+  - `*_bug.py`: Contains a minor, common Python bug (e.g., uninitialized variable, missing parenthesis, etc.)
+  - `*_fixed.py`: Contains the corrected code with a docstring explaining where and how to fix the bug
 - A docstring that gives a brief description of the game and its mechanics from an implementation point of view.
 - A complete implementation of a single game, written in Python and using `pygame` as the only external dependence.